lukerbs/ScriptMonkey/README.md

 print(add(2, "3"))  # Codemonkey will automatically fix this error and update the file
 ```

-Once an error occurs, Codemonkey will:
+Once an error occurs, CodeMonkey will:
 1. Detect the error.
 2. Send the error and code to OpenAI for analysis.
 3. Provide a solution and automatically update the file with the correct code.

 ## How It Works

-Codemonkey replaces Python's default exception handling with a custom handler.
+CodeMonkey replaces Python's default exception handling with a custom handler.
 When an error is caught, it:
 - Collects the traceback and the Python file that caused the error.
 - Sends the error message and code to OpenAI.
 - Receives the solution as structured JSON.